 80 Online marketing ideas

-Marketing for micro and small business is the number one item that everyone struggles with – you are not alone.
+Marketing for a micro or small business is one of the top struggles – you are not alone.

-Most people have a few ideas that may or may not work but once they are exhausted there is a struggle to come up with new and improved ideas.
+Most people have a few ideas that may or may not work, but once they are exhausted, they struggle to come up with new and improved ideas.

 This blog aims to give you more ideas than you will ever need to spread the word about your micro or small business.

-A business that operates on a very small scale, a solo operator or an operator with no more than 2 employees.
+A business that operates on a very small scale, a solo operator or an operator with no more than two employees.